worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 Having an even number of participants will really help.
 Everyone within the team will be pairing, it is important for the trainers to pair as much as possible, if you do have an odd number of folks in the team you will have a difficult decision to make.
 As a trainer do you step back and float, or do you allow a new developer or BA to go unsupported?

-The number of each role isnt a hard requirement, they serve as a rough guide, try to stick to the [two pizza rule](https://whatis.techtarget.com/definition/two-pizza-rule){:target="_blank"  rel="noreferrer"}.
+The number of each role isn't a hard requirement, they serve as a rough guide, try to stick to the [two pizza rule](https://whatis.techtarget.com/definition/two-pizza-rule){:target="_blank"  rel="noreferrer"}.

 For the purposes of this section we will split the team into 2 camps- The trainers and the trainees, however when on the ground remind yourself that you are one complete and equal team, all on the same journey.